 Here's another highlight from the Vineyard Light book I'm creating.

-dynamic farming, which is gaining popularity among vineyard owners.
+Before we plow ahead, first, a simple definition for those who are not familiar with Biodynamic farming, which is gaining popularity among vineyard owners.
 It sprouted in the 1920s, when Rudolf Steiner, yes, the very same founder of the Waldorf School, developed a rigorous farming system that’s organic agriculture–which prohibits the use of synthetic pesticides and herbicides–combined with an overlay of Steiner’s holistic philosophy and the use of nine preparations in miniscule doses applied according to planetary cycles.

 So what's this planetary cycles stuff?
 And what the heck would the guy who developed a learning system know about farming?
 Some vineyard managers think it's pure voodoo, but more and more are adopting the techniques around the world.